 A Reverse Stock Split Could Result in Losses

-On the other hand, Path B could result in losses to investors if the new price doesn’t stick.
+On the other hand, a reverse stock split could result in losses to investors if the new price doesn’t stick.
 If stock prices fall after a reverse stock split, that means an investor’s new combined shares become less valuable.
-A Path B scenario may be likely if the company isn’t making other efforts to improve its financial situation, or if the efforts they are making fail.
+This scenario may be likely if the company isn’t making other efforts to improve its financial situation, or if the efforts they are making fail.

 Best Investment App of 2022

 Trade stocks, ETFs, and crypto – or start an IRA.Get up to $1k when you fund an account today.

 **Customer must fund their Active Invest account with at least $10 within 30 days of opening the account.

 Probability of customer receiving $1,000 is 0.028%.
 See full terms and conditions.

 Should I Sell Before a Stock Split?

 There are many factors that go into deciding when to sell a stock.
 Whether it makes sense to sell before a stock split or after can depend on what other signs the company is giving off with regard to its financial health and how an investor expects it to perform after the split.